rockdaboot/wget2/README.rst

 * libidn >= 1.25
 * flex >= 2.5.35

-The versions are recommended, but older version like on OpenBSD 5.0 are supposed to work.
+The versions are recommended, but older versions are supposed to work.

 Building from git